 • Prepare operational budgets.

-Medical and health services managers work closely with members of health care teams such as doctors, nurses, clinical laboratory technicians, and other health care workers.
-Others may interact with patients or insurance agents.
-They work at various locations including insurance companies, hospitals, long-term care facilities, public health facilities, and physicians’ offices.
+Medical and health services managers work closely with members of health care teams, such as doctors, nurses, clinical laboratory technicians, and other health care workers.
+Some may also interact with patients or insurance agents.

 Are You Interested in Earning a Degree in Health Care Administration?

-A bachelor’s degree in health care administration can be an excellent way to further a career in this growing field.
-Purdue Global offers an online health care administration degree that’s designed for busy working adults.
+A degree in health care administration can be an excellent way to further a career in this growing field.
+Purdue Global offers an online master's in health care administration degree designed for busy working adults.
 Request more information today.

 About the Author